Hotel Bossert: Bistricer and Chetrit ownership

 In August 2012, the Bossert was sold for $81 million to David Bistricer of Clipper Equity and Joseph Chetrit of the Chetrit Group.
 After the sale was finalized that November, the new owners planned to turn it into a boutique hotel with 302 rooms.
 Although Bistricer and Chetrit did begin renovating the property, multiple announced opening dates have come and gone since then.
 By 2019, the hotel had five residents remaining, all of whom were occupying rent-stabilized apartments.
 That year, Chetrit became the exclusive owner after buying out Bistricer's stake.
 Cantor Commercial Real Estate also lent Chetrit $112 million in 2019, and Wells Fargo took over the loan the next year.

 In May 2022, it was reported that the structure faced foreclosure, after the Chetrit Group defaulted on a $112 million mortgage.
 In September 2022, it was reported that the vacant hotel had been foreclosed and would be auctioned.
 In March 2023, it was reported that the scaffolding that had covered the hotel's lower facade for two and a half years, had been removed.
 It was also reported that hoteliers Ian Schrager and Ed Scheetz were seeking to partner with the Chetrit Group to reopen the hotel as part of their Public Hotels chain.
 This plan would have involved adding 78 rooms, in addition to a bar and restaurant.
 At the time, the hotel had 282 rooms.
 Schrager and Scheetz's plan ultimately fell through.

 As of February 2024, the vacant building had $177 million of debt and was scheduled to be sold at auction.
 Beach Point Capital Management acquired the $112 million mortgage that May.
 An auction for the Hotel Bossert was scheduled for February 2025, and the only bidder, Beach Point, acquired it the same month after submitting a $999,000 bid.
-In May 2025, SomeraRoad acquired the Bossert with the intention of turning it into apartments.
+In May 2025, SomeraRoad acquired the Bossert, paying $100 million with the intention of turning it into apartments.
+The plans call for 60 to 70 units, along with a high-end restaurant spanning about 5000 ft2.
+Work began in July 2026, at which point the residential conversion was planned to be completed in 2028.
+That September, SomeraRoad and Marriott International announced that the Hotel Bossert would be rebranded as the Ritz-Carlton Residences, Brooklyn Heights.